 XM is a commission-free forex broker, while IC offers Standard and Tight ECN pricing accounts.
 Our forex team compared the XM vs IC Markets to see who offers the better spreads, trading platforms, account and CFD markets.

 IC Markets and XM are online brokers that offer clients a range of forex and CFDs to trade.
 IC Markets is based in Sydney while XM is owned by TradingPoint international with head office in Limassol, Cyprus.
-Both brokers accept clients from all over the globe and is overseen by multiple financial authorities.
+Both brokers accept clients from all over the globe and are overseen by multiple financial authorities.

 When choosing a broker, there are a number of considerations that should be taken into account.
 These include: